lab1092/blender-manual_ja/manual/constraints/transform/limit_location.rst

 Minimum X, Minimum Y, Minimum Z
-   These buttons enable the lower boundary for the location of the owner's center along, respectively, the X, Y and Z axes of the chosen :guilabel:`Space`.
+   These buttons enable the lower boundary for the location of the owner's center along, respectively, the X, Y and Z axes of the chosen *Space*.
    The numeric field below them controls the value of their limit.
    Note that if a min value is higher than its corresponding max value, the constraint behaves as if it had the same value as the max one.

 Maximum X, Maximum Y, Maximum Z
-   These buttons enable the upper boundary for the location of the owner's center along, respectively, the X, Y and Z axes of the chosen :guilabel:`Space`.
+   These buttons enable the upper boundary for the location of the owner's center along, respectively, the X, Y and Z axes of the chosen *Space*.
    Same options as above.

 For Transform